 - Organise second SMART review.

-- Keep trust informed of investigation progress.
+- Keep the trust informed of the investigation's progress.

-- Draft report reviewed at report panel.
+- Draft report is reviewed at report panel.
 Report panels may be attended by relevant clinical subject matter advisors who provide advice and guidance to the investigation team.

 - Final report shared with the family.